yandex/odyssey/docs/features/pooling.md

 Odyssey is _really good at pooling_ and allows you to create large production setups.

-Pooling is controled by rules in your configuration file.
+Pooling is controlled by rules in your configuration file.
 For full pooling parameters see [rules configuration](../configuration/rules.md)

 There are two types of pooling: session pooling and transaction pooling.